Video now consumes most Internet bandwidth. But video is terrible for imparting information about… stuff on web pages, or for teaching me about music.

 Videos that scroll through web pages

 It is nuts that in order to read about, say AI news, I watch 12-minute videos wherein a good commenter like AI-Explained or Yannic Kilcher talks about recent announcements WHILE I WATCH THEM SCROLL UP AND DOWN through Xitter threads, other web pages, and PDFs.
 It’s a colossal non-interactive waste of bandwidth.
 What happened to multimedia apps?!
 I should visit their site and view their web page “2023-12-07 AI News.”
 As they talk (or as I scroll through their text), the different URLs appear in a nested frame.
 They can still highlight bits of text, but at any time I should be able to pause and read the source web page.
-Instead I have to pause the video, load the URL in another window, scroll to where the video was, continue reading, then return to the video.
+Instead I have to pause the video, load the URL in another window, scroll to the text that the video presented, continue reading, then return to the video.
 And/or, what happened to the various attempts decades ago to let people annotate arbitrary web pages, so that I could go on a guided tour of the various URLs and read the commentator’s take on each one?
 We have far more powerful interactive capabilities in web pages, but they’re only exposed in closed apps and (as I understand it) web sites like Brilliant.

 Music is multimedia – nope, it’s more video